-It’s Sexual Assault Awareness and Prevention Month, which has been observed every April since President Obama started his first term.
+It’s Sexual Assault Awareness and Prevention Month, which has been observed every April since President Obama started his first term. is one category pertinent to the issue of sexual assault.

 As a career sex crimes prosecutor I have seen hundreds of cases where sexual assault followed a predictable course of escalation of behavior from harassment to assault.
 Initiated within a culture of hostility and sexual innuendo, the misconduct often begins with leering, progresses to sexualized language and inappropriate touching, and can lead to sexual assault.